-To appoint a director, the person proposing to become a Director must obtain a digital signature certificate (DSC) and director identification number (DIN).
+Any person who wants to become a director must obtain a digital signature certificate (DSC) and director identification number (DIN).
 DIN can be obtained for any person who is above the age of 18.
 The nationality or residency status of the DIN applicant does not matters.
 Hence, Indian Nationals, Non-Resident Indians and Foreign Nationals can obtain DIN and be appointed as Director of a company in India.

 Add a Director having DSC and DIN to the Board of Directors.